AAlexandre1/TypeScript-Fundamentals/Notes.md

 # Interfaces

 Interfaces are object type definitions
-Interfaces are exclusive to TypeScript and will nto compile into JavaScript
+Interfaces are exclusive to TypeScript and will not compile into JavaScript

 interface Human {
    name: string;